openstack/openstack-manuals/doc/ha-guide/source/intro-ha-arch-pacemaker.rst

 load balancing solutions in the marketplace.

 Generally, we use round-robin to distribute load amongst instances of active/active services.
-Alternatively, Galera uses ``stack-table`` options to ensure that incoming connection to virtual IP (VIP) are directed to only one of the available back ends.
+Alternatively, Galera uses ``stick-table`` options to ensure that incoming connection to virtual IP (VIP) are directed to only one of the available back ends.
 This helps avoid lock contention and prevent deadlocks, although Galera can run active/active.
 Used in combination with